Deep energy retrofit explained

 Construction Phase

-3.1Plan product procurement for a DER as you would any remodel
+3.1Plan product procurement for a DER as for any remodel

 3.2Be prepared for unexpected issues to arise